 "Every player should be accorded the privilege of at least one season with the Chicago Cubs.
 That's baseball as it should be played - in God's own sunshine.
 And that's really living." - Alvin Dark

 In the minds of many, Chicago is first and foremost a sports town.
 Chicago loves its teams, and with good reason.
 Newly renovated Soldier Field, right on the lakefront, is home to the Bears.
-Chicago's United Center hosts the Blackhawks, which have two recent Stanley Cup wins in 2013 and 2010, and the Bulls, which won the NBA championship six times between 1991 and 1998 with two three-peats.
+Chicago's United Center hosts the Blackhawks, which have three recent Stanley Cup wins in 2010, 2013 and 2015, and the Bulls, which won the NBA championship six times between 1991 and 1998 with two three-peats.
 For baseball, Chicago is unparalleled, hosting the White Sox at U.S Cellular Field (a short trip from the Law School) and the Chicago Cubs at beautiful Wrigley Field, right in the middle of the North Side's Lakeview neighborhood.
 Chicago's own Major League Soccer team, the Chicago Fire, plays in nearby Bridgeview.